Utah State vs. Hawaii NCAA Football Odds, Plays and Insights | October 30, 2021

 - Saturday's total is 7.4 points higher than the combined 57.6 PPG average of the two teams.

-- This contest's over/under is 4.5 points more than the 60.5 these two squads combine to allow per game this season.
+- These two squads combine to allow 60.5 points per game, 4.5 fewer than this contest's over/under.

-- The Aggies and their opponents score an average of 61.4 points per game, 3.6 fewer than Saturday's total.

 - In 2021, games involving the Rainbow Warriors have averaged a total of 63.9 points, 1.1 fewer than this game's set over/under.